-The Insurance Contract Act of 2001

-(Versicherungsvertragsgesetz, VersVG) regulates the relationship between an insurance company and its policyholders and implies the main rights and duties of both parties.
-Part 1 of the VersVG includes the General Provisions and Part 2 covers damage policy.
-The chapters below provide specific rules on various insurance sectors, such as life insurance, health insurance and finally casualty insurance.
-Incidentally, the International Insurance Contract Act of 2015 (Internationales Versicherungsvertragsgesetz, IVersVG) establishes rules which law is applicable when insurance contracts are foreign related.
+The Insurance Contract Act of 2001 (Versicherungsvertragsgesetz, VersVG) regulates the relationship between an insurance company and its policyholders and implies the main rights and duties of both parties.
+In addition, the International Insurance Contract Act of 2015 (Internationales Versicherungsvertragsgesetz, IVersVG) establishes rules which law is applicable when insurance contracts are foreign related.
 Also, the Private International law of 1996 (Gesetz über das internationale Privatrecht, IPRG) shall apply for purposes of foreign related private international law.

-As a matter of course, the provisions of the Civil Code of 1811 (Allgemeines Bürgerliches Gesetzbuch, ABGB) supplement the VersVG and always must be kept in mind when writing contracts.
-Since Liechtenstein basically adopted a predominantly part of the Austrian law of obligations, Austrian and European Jurisdiction and appropriate literature must be considered in the area of insurance contracts.
+Of course, the provisions of the Civil Code of 1811 (Allgemeines Bürgerliches Gesetzbuch, ABGB) supplement the VersVG and always must be kept in mind when writing contracts.
+As Liechtenstein has in principle adopted a large part of the Austrian law of obligations, Austrian and European Jurisdiction and appropriate literature must be taken into account in the area of insurance contracts.